concord-consortium/codap-data-interactives/CollectMeasures/README.md

 to see the plugin running in CODAP.

-# Create React DayLengthPlugin Readme
+# Create React Collect Measures Readme

-This project was bootstrapped with [Create React DayLengthPlugin](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React Collect Measures](https://github.com/facebook/create-react-app).

 ## Available Scripts